Processing math: 100%

 Abstract:

-We present results on the asymptotic behavior of a system of interacting diffusions evolving in a bounded domain in ${\mathbb R}^{d}$ by tracing the empirical measure asymptotically, when the number of particles $N$, respectively time $t$, approach infinity.
-When $N\to \infty$, we obtain a hydrodynamic limit $\mu_{t}$ (Law of Large Numbers on the path space).
+We present results on the asymptotic behavior of a system of interacting diffusions evolving in a bounded domain in Rd by tracing the empirical measure asymptotically, when the number of particles N, respectively time t, approach infinity.
+When N, we obtain a hydrodynamic limit μt (Law of Large Numbers on the path space).
 This is the macroscopic profile and satisfies a semi-linear PDE with non-local boundary conditions.
-When $t\to\infty$, we obtain the quasi-stationary distributions (qsd) in explicit formula involving the resolvent of the Dirichlet kernel.
+When t, we obtain the quasi-stationary distributions (qsd) in explicit formula involving the resolvent of the Dirichlet kernel.
 The interaction is a hybrid between the Fleming-Viot branching diffusions and the Bak-Sneppen minimal fitness process.
 Like the original model, self-organizing criticality is present in the one-to-one mapping between the intensity of the branching mechanism and the family of qsd.
 Simple examples will illustrate the emergence of the concepts involved.